msgordon/starlink-sdf/README.rst

   pip install git+https://github.com/msgordon/starlink-sdf.git

-The necessary dependencies (astropy, `starlink-pyast <https://github.com/timj/starlink-pyast>`_,`starlink-pyhds <https://github.com/sfgraves/starlink-pyhds>`_) will be downloaded and installed from pypi.
+The necessary dependencies (astropy, `starlink-pyast <https://github.com/timj/starlink-pyast>`_, `starlink-pyhds <https://github.com/sfgraves/starlink-pyhds>`_) will be downloaded and installed from pypi.
 Note that the Starlink AST and HDS dependencies may take some time to compile; however, a full Starlink software installation is not required.

 Usage
 *****